 Just because a buyer didn’t buy your house, doesn’t mean they stopped looking.
 They went on to buy a house that was a better value for them than your home.

-Price Is The Single Biggest Component In A Successful Home Sale
+Price Is The Single Biggest Factor Of A Successful Home Sale

 Over price your home and you lengthen the marketing time of your home as well as the buyers perception of your home, making your sale an uphill battle.